mcpcpc/mcpcpc.github.io/_posts/2021-01-08-plan9-cpu-auth-fs-server.md

     Password: <same as password used for nvram step>
     Confirm Password: <same as password used for nvram step>
     assign new Inferno/POP secret? (y/n): n
-    make it the same as Plan 9 password? (y/n): y Expiration date (YYYYMMDD or never)[never]:↵
+    Expiration date (YYYYMMDD or never)[never]:↵
     Post id:↵
     User's full name:↵